acoupi/acoupi/docs/index.md

 ## What is acoupi?

 **acoupi** is an open-source Python package that streamlines bioacoustic classifier deployment on edge devices like the Raspberry Pi.
-It integrates and standardizes the entire bioacoustic monitoring workflow, from recording to classification.
+It integrates and standardises the entire bioacoustic monitoring workflow, from recording to classification.
 With various components and templates, **acoupi** simplifies the creation of custom sensors, handling audio recordings, processing, classifications, detections, communication, and data management.

 <figure markdown="span">